Cristal (wine): History

 Champagne increased in popularity with the Russian nobility from 1855 onwards.
 An especially popular brand was Louis Roederer's, who shipped a third of his production to Russia.

 Cristal was first created for Alexander II of Russia, and is viewed by many as the first prestige cuvée.
 As the political situation in Russia at the time of his rule was unstable, the Tsar feared assassination.
-Thus when he visited Paris in 1867 for the Exposition Universelle, the Tsar ordered that champagne bottles for the lavish dinner he hosted for the German Kaiser Wilhelm I and Chancellor Otto von Bismarck (later termed the Three Emperors Dinner) be made clear, so that he could see the bubbles and also to prevent an explosive being hidden beneath them, as could happen with a typical dark green indented bottle.
+Thus when he visited Paris in 1867 for the Exposition Universelle, the Tsar ordered that champagne bottles for the lavish dinner he hosted for the Prussian King Wilhelm I and Chancellor Otto von Bismarck (later termed the Three Emperors Dinner) be made clear, so that he could see the bubbles and also to prevent an explosive being hidden beneath them, as could happen with a typical dark green indented bottle.
 Louis Roederer commissioned a Flemish glassmaker to create a clear lead glass Champagne bottle with a flat bottom.
 The Champagne has since become known as "Cristal".

 The wine was not commercially available until 1945.